42 Meanings

 Carried away by a moonlight shadow

-Stars move slowly in a silvery night
+Stars roll slowly in a silvery night

 Far away on the other side

-Will you come to terms with me this night?
+Will you come to terms with me this night

 But she couldn't find how to push through